 What jobs can I get with a youth work degree?

-Qualified community and youth workers are in high demand in the UK and there are over 70,000 youth work jobs currently available in the sector.
-The average salary of a youth worker is around £22,820, but there is the potential to earn considerably more than this as your experience progresses, according to the UCAS website.
+Qualified community and youth workers are in high demand in the UK and there are tens of thousands of youth work jobs currently available in the sector.
+The average salary of a professional youth worker starts at £25,131 but there's the potential for this to increase up to £42,718 as your experience progresses.